-Being called sweet can be extremely flattering, especially for girls, but when that level of sweetness (glucose) increases in your blood, it makes life bittersweet.
-The disease in which your body doesn’t make insulin or doesn’t properly make use of it and leads to an increase in the level of glucose in the bloodstream is known as diabetes.
+Being called sweet can be extremely flattering especially for girls, but when that level of sweetness (glucose) increases in your blood, it makes life bittersweet.
+The disease in which your body doesn’t make insulin or doesn’t properly make use of it, and leads to an increase in the level of glucose in the bloodstream is known as diabetes.
+Diabetes can affect both men and women, but its effect on women is more severe.
+One out of nine women can be affected by diabetes.
+There are 3 main types of diabetes that can affect you in your lifetime:

 - Type 1 diabetes